Research Process Guide

 The following steps outline a simple and effective strategy for finding information for a research paper, writing the paper and documenting the sources you find.
 Depending on your topic and your familiarity with the library, you may need to rearrange or recycle through these steps.
 Adapt this outline to your needs.

-I. Understand your assignment
+Understand your assignment

-- --Is the topic assigned or can you choose it?
+- Is the topic assigned or can you choose it?

-- or may any type of source be used?
+- Must you research only scholarly or professional journals or may any type of source be used?

-- --How long must your project be?
+- How long must your project be?

-- --Must you prepare a list of sources to turn in?
+- Must you prepare a list of sources to turn in?

-II.
 Select a topic

---If you can choose your own topic, choose one that interests you.
+- If you can choose your own topic, choose one that interests you.
 For ideas, look through your required texts and readings, consult with your instructor, peruse newspapers and magazines, explore personal experiences and interests.

---State your topic as a question.
+- State your topic as a question.
 For example, if you are interested in finding out about use of alcoholic beverages by teenagers, you might pose the question, "What effect does the use of alcoholic beverages have on teenagers?"
 Identify the main concepts or keywords in your question, e.g. alcoholic beverages and teenagers.

---Look for background information.
+- Look for background information.
 Start early; delay limits the materials available to support your topic.
 Develop a study strategy.

-I. Look up your topic in almanacs and subject encyclopedias.
+- Look up your topic in almanacs and subject encyclopedias.